Robocode Tank Royale DocsRobocode Tank Royale Docs

 Control Panel

-• pause/resume the battle
+• Pause/Resume battle

 Viewing the bot console